 If you suspect your gutters have been improperly installed or if they’ve rotted away or have sustained some sort of damage, it’s necessary to have them attended to as soon as possible.
-But how do you tell if your gutter is in need of repair or replacement?
+But how do you tell if your gutters and downspouts are in need of repair or replacement?

 Well, it’s pretty obvious that you’ll need replacement if you’ve got sagging gutters or gutters pulling away from the house.
 Some less obvious signs are cracks or splits of any kind (these can quickly grow bigger, presenting more serious issues), peeling paint or flecks of orange (indicating the beginnings of rust), pooling water or signs of mildew (that indicate that water is not flowing away as freely as it should), water damage or water marks beneath the gutters (that indicate that leaking or overflowing water is escaping the gutter.)
 Overflowing water can damage your soffit and fascia board.